-- 4) A composite material operator handle with a cut or abrasion greater than 0.125 inch (3.2 mm) deep must be removed from service and replaced with a factory approved replacement part only. - 5) Do not operate the Hole Digger without the proper handle reinforcement properly attached to the transmission case sockets.
+4) A composite material operator handle with a cut or abrasion greater than 0.125 inch (3.2 mm) deep and one inch (25 mm) long must be removed from service and replaced with a factory approved replacement part only.

+5) Do not operate the Hole Digger without the proper handle reinforcement properly attached to the transmission case sockets.

 Handle reinforcements provide proper structural integrity.
-Use of the Hole Digger without the proper operator handle reinforcement can result in property damage and/or personal injury.
+Use of the Hole Digger without the proper operator handle reinforcement can result in handle failure and/or personal injury.